-Clean Air Delivery Rate or CADR rating is the most significant factor when you choose an air purifier.
+Clean Air Delivery Rate or CADR rating is the most important metric when you choose an air purifier.

-For different sized rooms and indoor air quality, you need to select your air purifier by the CADR rating.
-This advanced CADR calculator will help you to find out the minimum required CADR for your air purifier.
+You need to select your air purifier by the CADR rating for different-sized rooms and indoor air quality conditions.
+This advanced CADR calculator will help you to find out the minimum required CADR to select an air purifier for your room.

 CADR Calculator for Air Purifier:

-The term ‘Clean’ means the filtered air and not the purification level.
-The ability to trapping airborne pollutants depends on the filter types.
-Such as, a true HEPA filter can capture 0.3 microns airborne particles with 99.97% efficiency.
+The term ‘Clean’ means the filtered air and not the quality of the filtration.
+The ability to trapping airborne pollutants depends on filter types.
+A True HEPA grade filter can capture 0.3-micron size airborne particles with a 99.97% efficiency.

 Check out our reviews:

-To understanding an air purifier, the CADR rating is the primary characteristic you need to look at it.
-To get effective air cleaning, you have to check on other aspects like filter types, filter surface area, efficient air intake and outlet design, and of course, you have to use it properly.
+For judging an air purifier on efficiency-wise, the CADR rating is the key point you need to know.
+To get effective air cleaning, you have to check on the other aspects like filter types, filter surface area, efficient air intake-outlet design, and of course, you have to use it properly.

-Please read our blog on how to use an air purifier to get the most out of it.
+Please read our article on using an air purifier correctly to get the most out of it.

 AHAM, Association of Home Appliance Manufacturers, tested and certifies air purifiers with three different CADR ratings: Tobacco Smoke, Dust, and Pollen.
 Tobacco smoke CADR represents the efficiency against fine particles, and the Pollen CADR means the efficiency against the larger particles comparatively.

-Here, you can find the list of AHAM-certified air purifiers with room size recommendation.
+Here, you can find the list of AHAM-certified air purifiers with room size recommendations.
 However, AHAM verification is not a must-have thing when you are going to buy an air purifier.
-The certification will give you some extra validity.
+The certification will give you some extra validation.